 Monello is one of the entertainment world’s pioneers in immersive storytelling and innovative marketing.
 In the late 1990s, he and his partners at Haxan Films created The Blair Witch Project, a story told across the burgeoning internet.
 A Sci-Fi Channel pseudo-documentary accompanied by books, comics, games and a feature film, it became a pop-culture touchstone and inspired legions of “found-footage” movies in its wake.
 The Blair Witch Project forever changed how fans engage with story and how marketers approach the internet.
 Inspired by the possibilities for engaging connected fan cultures and communities online, Monello co-founded Campfire in 2006.
 In the years since, the agency has won top honors at the Cannes Lions, the Clios and the One Show.

 Author, Design Is Storytelling

 Ellen Lupton has been cited as one of America’s “design legends” by AIGA, the professional association for design.
 A writer and designer herself, she is curator of contemporary design at Cooper-Hewitt, Smithsonian Design Museum in New York and director of the MFA program in graphic design at Baltimore’s Maryland Institute College of Art, where she also heads the Center for Design Thinking.

 She has spoken at TED and lectured at numerous schools and universities, including Princeton, Yale, Cranbrook, the University of Michigan and the MIT Media Lab.
-Among her books are the 2004 classic Thinking with Type and the forthcoming Design Is Storytelling, a “playbook for creative thinking” devoted to showing designers how to use storytelling techniques to make their work more satisfying—a subject she will expand upon in the program.
+Among her books are the 2004 classic Thinking with Type and the recently published Design Is Storytelling, a “playbook for creative thinking” devoted to showing designers how to use storytelling techniques to make their work more satisfying.

 *subject to change